Pacific Northeast Creations grew out of my love of creative focus and the way careful observation can help us soften, regulate, and mellow out.

 Meet Eswen

 I’m drawn to subjects that make me smile, or even laugh.
-My hope is that someone else feels that same spark of joy when they see my work.
+I hope you will feel that same spark of joy when you see my work.
 If I had enough wall space, I’d happily hang every painting I make in my own home.

 What makes Pacific Northeast different